 Back to the plot: Tinker Bell shows up and leads you off.
 That’s it.
 Re:CoM gives you Glide for no reason (remember, this scene is a copy of the GBA’s, and the GBA never had Tinker Bell giving you the power to fly!), and that’s the entire opening.
 I’m so pumped, are you pumped?

 Neverland is a pretty boring area for me now that we’re coming back in CoM.
-In the real Neverland, you had the minuscule benefit of being able to see how the ship interconnected, but I’m really scraping the bottom with that.
+In the real Neverland, you had the minuscule benefit of being able to see how the rooms in the ship interconnected, but I’m really scraping the bottom with that.
 Now it’s just wood walls, wood floors and wood ceilings everywhere.
 The same is true in KH1 but now we’re two games into this and my patience for it has evaporated.
 Choose your own cut-off point.
 There are “chests” you can break alongside the actual Bounty chests, which is frankly confusing.
 About the only interesting thing about Neverland’s overworld is that way that tall vertical rooms descend into dark, dingy dark-gray levels, as though you’re in the bottom of the ship.
 It’s a nice and actually kind of startling effect that you’ll miss if you only visit standard Red rooms during your trip.
-But after that one graphical touch the world is a snore.
+But after that one graphical touch, the world is a snore.

 To make Neverland even less interesting, one of the Neverland Heartless, the Battleship, wasn’t even brought over from KH1.
 It was probably just too big and complicated.
 The other Heartless lost in the KH1-to-CoM transition are the Pot Spider, Rare Truffle, Sheltering Zone, and the two Heartless native to the End of the World: the Invisible and the Angel Star.
 I’m a little more surprised by the End of the World pair, as it seems like they would have been at home in this game’s final floor or floors, but they will not be missed.